KXOF-CD

 KXOF-CD (channel 31) is a low-power, Class A television station in Laredo, Texas, United States, affiliated with the Fox network.
 It is owned by Entravision Communications alongside Univision affiliate KLDO-TV (channel 27) and Class A UniMás affiliate KETF-CD (channel 39).
-The three stations share studios on Bob Bullock Loop in Laredo; KXOF-CD's transmitter is located on Shea Street north of downtown.
+The three stations share studios on Monarch Drive in Laredo; KXOF-CD's transmitter is located on Shea Street north of downtown.

 KXOF-CD and Harlingen-based KFXV (channel 60), which serves the Rio Grande Valley to the southeast, use the same newscast called Fox News South Texas which is divided into two segments; Laredo news (originating from KXOF) and Rio Grande Valley news (originating from KFXV).

 History

-The station began as K15EZ on channel 15 on July 28, 1997, moving to channel 25 on August 6, 1999 as K25GN.
-From 1999 to 2005, the station was KZLD-LP.
-Entravision bought the station in 2005, simultaneously switching the station to a Spanish-language Telefutura network as KETF-CA. In 2009, KETF-CA went off the air due to XHBR transmitting digitally on channel 25.1.
+The station began on July 28, 1997, as K15EZ, an affiliate of Enlace, a Spanish-language religious network.
+It moved from channel 15 to channel 25 on June 29, 1999, as K25GN, and became an affiliate of Pax on August 6, 1999.
+From October 4, 1999, to March 7, 2005, the station carried the call sign KZLD-LP.
+Entravision bought the station on March 8, 2005, simultaneously switching the station to a Spanish-language Telefutura network as KETF-CA. In 2009, KETF-CA went off the air due to XHBR transmitting digitally on channel 25.1.
 In June of that year, KETF-CA applied for a permit to start transmitting digitally on channel 31.1.
 In January 2010, the permit was granted.
 The station changed its call sign to KETF-CD on January 3, 2011.

 KETF-CD and its sister station KXOF-CD swapped call signs on December 13, 2018.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: